8 Companies That Use Elixir in Production

 Furthermore, with Phoenix, Elixir’s main web framework, developers can build fast and fault-tolerant web applications in a quick manner.

-If you are interested to learn more about Elixir and Erlang, you can explore the history of these two languages on our blog.
+If you are interested to learn more about using Elixir and Erlang in production, you can read more stories by going to our Elixir in Production tag.